scullyio/scully/docs/getting-started.md

 UPDATE package.json (1507 bytes)
 ```

-#### IMPORTANT: *Scully requires the router to be present in your application, don't forget to add it.*
+#### IMPORTANT: _Scully requires the router to be present in your application, don't forget to add it._

+#### IMPORTANT: _Scully requires the distrubution files to be in a subfolder of `./dist`_

+If you have an angular app, that outputs the distribution files directly into to root of `./dist` Scully can't copy all of the dist files.
+This is an OS file-system issue.
+We can't copy recursively into a subfolder of dist.
+The solution is set the option `architect->build->options->outputPath` to a subfolder.

 ## ng g @scullyio/init:blog

 This command will generate a blog module. [more info here](https://github.com/scullyio/scully/blob/master/docs/blog.md)

 Once it's generated you can open the default `app.component.html` created by angular-cli and remove the whole placeholder leaving only the router outlet tag `<router-outlet></router-outlet>`